mustafamunawar/docs/git-github-help/git-help.md

 - `git clone source-project-path destination-project-path`

+- a better way to go in destination folder and:

+- `git clone source-project-path new-name-for-cloned-project` note only new name not the path because you are already in destination folde.

+-

 - Run `npm install` after cloning any Nodejs project (from local machine or from a remote url) to install dependencies given in package.json and package-lock.json.

 ### Staging Related